Best Online Liberal Arts Programs in Columbus, MS (2026)

 How many accredited liberal arts schools are near Columbus, MS?

-Our directory has 25 accredited schools offering liberal arts programs near Columbus.
-The closest is Mississippi University for Women in Columbus, MS (1.1 miles), and the farthest in our top picks is Northeast Mississippi Community College (80.6 miles).
-0 of the highlighted schools are flagged as offering distance education.
+Our directory has 3 accredited schools offering liberal arts programs near Columbus.
+The closest is Itawamba Community College in Fulton, MS (53.0 miles), and the farthest of the schools shown is University of Alabama at Birmingham (92.6 miles).
+3 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying liberal arts roles in Mississippi?